 Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

-However, feeling very thirsty may also be a sign of a health condition like diabetes, dehydration, or even a psychiatric problem.
-Intense thirst can often be accompanied by other symptoms, like fatigue, headache, vomiting and increased urine production.
+However, always feeling thirsty may also be a sign of a health condition like diabetes, dehydration, or even a psychiatric problem.
+Excessive thirst can often be accompanied by other symptoms, like fatigue, headache, vomiting and increased urine production.

 You should see your doctor if you frequently experience excessive thirst or if you have thirst with other symptoms.
-An assessment will allow the doctor to identify the underlying cause and intiate treatment as necessary.
+An assessment will allow the doctor to identify the underlying cause and initiate treatment as necessary to relieve this symptom.

-The most common causes of intense thirst are:
+The most common causes of excessive thirst are:

 1. Salty food